Inauguration Day Schedule: When Will Joe Biden Be Sworn In As President?

 Biden will then be given a Presidential Escort to the White House while joined by the University of Delaware Drumline and the Howard University Drumline, part of the Virtual Parade Across America, which is scheduled to begin at 3:15 p.m.
 The event will feature appearances and performances by Jon Stewart, New Radicals, Andra Day, Kaitlyn Saunders, Nathan Chen, Allyson Felix, Katie Ledecky, and Nathan Apodaca, and aims to pay tribute to the heroes across America.

-While the evening is traditionally marked for inaugural balls, restrictions put in place to combat the COVID-19 pandemic means that a virtual ceremony will take their place.
+While the evening is traditionally marked for inaugural balls, restrictions put in place to combat the COVID-19 pandemic mean that a virtual ceremony will take their place.
 Celebrating America will air from 8:30 until 10:00 p.m. on ABC, CBS, CNN, NBC, PBS, and MSNBC, with actor Tom Hanks on hosting duties.
 Biden and Harris will give speeches and there will be performances from Bruce Springsteen, John Legend, the Foo Fighters, Justin Timberlake, Demi Lovato, and Jon Bon Jovi.